 WP6 is led by Wageningen University who coordinates activities including planning, monitoring, reporting and fund disbursement and communications between partners, supporting agencies and with the European Commission.
 This is completed in close collaboration with all other WP leaders (CSIC, EVINBO, NINA, SYKE, LUH, URJC, WCMC).
 The project’s management structure comprises an Executive Board (all WP leads), a General Assembly (representatives of all partners in the consortium) and an Advisory Board.

-The SEEA EEA is a system for NCA developed under auspices of the UN Statistical Commission, and provides a consistent framework for analysing and storing information on ecosystem assets and flows of ecosystem services.
+The SEEA EA is a system for NCA developed under auspices of the UN Statistical Commission, and provides a consistent framework for analysing and storing information on ecosystem assets and flows of ecosystem services.
 The SEEA is a satellite account of the System of National Accounts, used by statistical agencies worldwide for the production of economic and other statistics.
-MAIA follows a flexible approach, allowing for adoption of the SEEA EEA framework with consideration of the conditions of the individual countries.
-Our work is based on the detailed, recent technical recommendations in support of Experimental Ecosystem Accounting (SEEA EEA TR), published by UN et al. (2017) and informed by the ongoing revision of the SEEA.
+MAIA follows a flexible approach, allowing for adoption of the SEEA EA framework with consideration of the conditions of the individual countries.
+Our work is based on the detailed, recent technical recommendations in support of Ecosystem Accounting (SEEA EA TR), published by UN et al. (2017) and informed by the ongoing revision of the SEEA.